inventhouse/statemachine/sled.md

 - Error action?  fire the unrecognized handler deliberately
     - would need a reference to the sm, not sure how to do that right now
+- End action?  cease parsing but exit normally (can fake it with an end state and drop-all rule)  Or could be "accept"
+- "reject" action?  cease parsing and exit non-zero, but don't throw

 - named tests & actions?
+    - or maybe general substitution macros?
+        - NO: will this be weird different delimiters? - nah, just parse the macro with its delimiter, then expand it in the parsed rule list with its already-split fields
+        - just like named rules: delim-name-delim-field...
+        - multiple expansion? - powerful but fraught with peril ...but _powerful_
+            - ...but _perilous_ - what safeguards can be put in place?
 - good way to allow multiple actions to apply to a line
+    - could allow one to just keep piling them on?

 - NO: fold DSL into main statemachine? - unless I figure a better way to do tests and actions than hardcoded maps, just no.
     - maybe hoist some of the tests or actions, though